sankalpsingha/CurrencyMan/test/README.md

 1. Add test cases to the existing test files in the `/unit` directory
 2. Or create new test files for different components

+### Adding End-to-End Tests

+To add new end-to-end tests:

+1. Create a new test specification file in the `/e2e/specs` directory
+2. Add test fixtures if needed in the `/e2e/fixtures` directory
+3. Add helper functions if needed in the `/e2e/helpers` directory

 ### Adding Manual Tests